open/close all folders

 - Tracer is completely dependent on the chronal accelerator to stabilize herself in time, and any excessive damage to it risks returning her to her unsynced, ghost-like existence.
 Doomfist was able to rip the Accelerator off her body during their confrontation and briefly but effectively erased her from existence.

-- Due to being a Fragile Speedster, any way to immobilize Tracer for a moment will make her an easy kill.
+- In-game, Tracer is an extreme Fragile Speedster, so any way to immobilize Tracer for a moment will make her an easy kill.

 - Action Girl: Even before she picked up her pistols, she had caught Overwatch's eye for her skill as an expert fighter pilot.
 Instead of sitting around when an accident left her grounded, she endured and took the chance to adopt an even more hands-on approach, reinventing herself as an elite field operative specializing in precise, high-speed encounters with an emphasis on hit-and-run tactics.